dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

 ### VGA Switcheroo

-If you do decide to go with Fedora 19, you will need to become better aquainted with `vga_switcheroo`.
+If you do decide to go with Fedora 19, you will need to become better aquainted with `vga_switcheroo`, so that you can enable and disable the discrete GPU.
 You can check the current status using the command:

 ``` bash
 sudo cat /sys/kernel/debug/vgaswitcheroo/switch